 For a contact centre, this can pose some challenges.
 If there are plenty of agents available to take voice calls but very few available for chat and suddenly all of your callers want to use chat, what do you do?

-Media blending allows available agents to be moved between media types, thereby ensuring that spikes in queue length can be accommodated.
+Media blending allows available agents to be moved between media channels, thereby ensuring that spikes in queue length can be accommodated.
 If your customers’ habits change and they want to communicate in a different way your contact centre should automatically adapt to the change, move agents to the new media queues and take up the slack.

 - AI, or machine learning.
 No discussion about contact centre solutions takes place these days without consideration of AI